The Break with Michelle Wolf

-The Break with Michelle Wolf is an American streaming television variety show starring Michelle Wolf that premiered on May 27, 2018 on Netflix.
+The Break with Michelle Wolf is an American television variety show starring Michelle Wolf that premiered on May 27, 2018, on Netflix.
 The series is executive produced by Wolf, Dan Powell, Christine Nangle, and Daniel Bodansky.
 Powell and Nangle also act as showrunners for the series.
 On August 17, 2018, it was announced that Netflix had canceled the series.

 Premise

 The Break with Michelle Wolf was designed to "take a break from the seriousness of late-night comedy" and "instead of making the news fun, she’ll make fun of everything and everybody.
 There will be no preaching or political agenda — unless it’s funny."

 Production

 On February 12, 2018, it was announced that Netflix had given the production a series order consisting of ten episodes and expected the show to begin airing sometime in late 2018.
 The series was set to star Michelle Wolf who also executive produces alongside Dan Powell, Christine Nangle, and Daniel Bodansky.
 Powell and Nangle were also expected to act as showrunners for the series.
 Wolf's production company Cats in Pants was expected to produce the series as well.